 While playing back a disc, you can set essence marks such as Shot Mark1 and Shot Mark2 in desired frames.
-To set a Shot Mark1 or Shot Mark2, hold down the ◆/ MARK1 or ◆/MARK2 button and press the PUSH SET(S.SEL) knob.
-If you connect a Windows USB keyboard to the MAINTENANCE connector, you can record shot marks from Shot Mark0 up to Shot Mark9 by pressing the 0 to 9 keys on the numeric keypad.
-Use the PDZ-1Proxy Browsing Software on the supplied XDCAM Application Software CD-ROM to delete and modify essence marks.
-See page 167 for an overview of the PDZ-1 software and information about how to install it.
+To set a Shot Mark1 or Shot Mark2, hold down the ♠/ MARK1 or ♣/MARK2 button and press the PUSH SET(S.SEL) knob.
+If you connect a Windows USB keyboard to the MAINTENANCE connector, you can set shot marks from Shot Mark0 up to Shot Mark9 by pressing the 0 to 9 keys on the numeric keypad.

-You can also delete and modify essence marks from the Thumbnail Menu of the chapter thumbnail screen (see page 72).
+You can also delete and modify essence marks from the Thumbnail Menu of the chapter thumbnail screen (see page 77).